jackbow/chat_app/README.md

 - Hover on a message to see time/date sent
 - Responsive
 - Pretty
-- Messy CSS... (some in .css, some in .js) (I need to up my css tooling/practices)
+- Messy CSS... (some in .css, some in .js)

 ---